The Party (2017 film): Plot

 Janet, a politician for the opposition party, has just been announced as shadow minister for health and is having a small celebratory party at her house.
 Invited are her friends April; April's estranged German partner Gottfried, a life coach and self-proclaimed spiritual healer; women's studies professor Martha; her partner Jinny, a renowned chef; and Janet's colleague and subordinate Marianne with husband Tom, a handsome younger banker.

-Before the party begins and after the guests arrive, Janet's husband Bill slumps in his chair listening to jazz, staring vacantly, and drinking several glasses of wine.
-All invited guests arrive with the exception of Marianne, who Tom says vaguely will arrive later.
+As the guests arrive, Janet's husband Bill slumps in his chair listening to jazz, staring vacantly, and drinking several glasses of wine.
+All invited guests arrive with the exception of Marianne, who Tom says will arrive later.
 Tom is visibly agitated and immediately locks himself in the bathroom, where he cuts and snorts cocaine, examines a handgun he has brought with him and nervously eggs himself on in the bathroom mirror.

 Janet has so far discreetly exchanged several snatched phone calls and text messages with an unknown lover.

 April, who continually mocks and belittles Gottfried, proposes a toast to Janet on her Ministerial appointment.
 Trumping the celebration, Martha and Jinny announce that Jinny is pregnant with triplets via in vitro fertilisation.
 This is in turn followed by Bill announcing that he has just been informed by his doctor he is terminally ill with advanced cancer.
 Gottfried tells him that Western medicine is not to be believed and that by exploring his spiritual capacities, Bill may have a chance of an extended life.
 Bill, a well-known atheist intellectual with no belief in a deity, listens to Gottfried's talk of spirituality, apparently with an open-mind.

 Janet announces she must resign from her Shadow Minister position to give end of life care to Bill, but Bill responds by announcing that he is leaving her to spend his final days with Marianne, a fact that Tom had learned earlier that day.
 After berating Bill, Tom runs into the backyard where, agitated, he throws his gun into the dustbin.